djgrant/react-quest/README.md

 }
 ```

-To use the resolver provide it as an option in a quest:
+To use the resolver, provide it as an option in a quest:

 ```js
 const withPosts = quest({